essif-lab/framework/docs/terms/policy.md

 - governed by a single %%party|party%% (the %%Governor|policy-governor%% of the policy) that decides what goes in the policy and what does not;
 - may have multiple representations of the rules, working-instructions, preferences and other guidance, which are derived from the policy itself, in such a way that that any %%actor|actor%% that has a right or duty to execute an %%action|action%% on behalf of the  %%policy's governor|policy-governor%% can do so according to its intentions;
 - is accessable to, and must be complied with by an %%agent|agent%% of that %%policy's governor|policy-governor%% when it executes an action of the kind to which the policy applies.

-### Background
-The %%Parties, Actors and Actions pattern|pattern-party-actor-action%% provides an overview of how this concept fits in with related concepts.

 ### Related Concepts
 - %%Governance|governance%%